 JMCS shall admit and enroll all students who wish to attend the school provided that the school's capacity is not exceeded [Education Code Section 47605(d)(2)(A)], capacity is determined by JMCS' Board of Directors.
 Classes at each grade level will be filled according to the following order of preferences for students who are either continuing enrollment or being admitted for the first time (listed in order of priority) [Education Code' 47605(d)(2)(B)]:

-- 1. Students in grades 6-12 who are residents of Nevada County, Ca and who have been suspended or expelled from LEAs in Nevada County or referred by the Nevada County SARB. - 2.
-Participants employed at or receiving services from a JMCS site serving participants in the California Conservation Corps (CCC), participating Certified Local Corps, YouthBuild, or Workforce Innovation and Opportunity Act programs
+1. Participants employed at or receiving services from a JMCS site serving participants in the California Conservation Corps (CCC), participating Certified Local Corps, YouthBuild, or Workforce Innovation and Opportunity Act programs

 C. Admission Lottery and Admission Priority